SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/user-story-workflow-execution-with-extensive-parameter-space.md

 Furthermore, generating a workflow for every method-data-parameter combination is redundant and will rapidly increase in complexity as the number of methods and data increases.
-Given that the planned workflow commands will allow us to modify parameters for workflow template execution, we aspire to rely on the new functionality `renku run --map` to search the whole parameter space, rather than developing complex and redundant solution described above.
+Given that the planned workflow commands will allow us to modify parameters for workflow template execution, we aspire to rely on the new functionality `renku workflow loop` to search the whole parameter space, rather than developing complex and redundant solution described above.
 We hope that implementation and maybe also handling of workflows e.g., in case we want to edit, replace or remove the workflows would be simplified by using this new feature.